marmelab/react-admin/DataProviderIntroduction.md

 ---
 layout: default
-title: "Data Providers"
+title: "Data Fetching"
 ---

-# Data Providers
+# Data Fetching

 Whenever react-admin needs to communicate with your APIs, it does it through an object called the `dataProvider`.
 The `dataProvider` exposes a predefined interface that allows react-admin to query any API in a normalized way.